 Some of the conditions that a Wood’s lamp examination can help diagnose include:

 In the case of scratches on the eye, your doctor will put a fluorecin solution in your eye, then shine the Wood’s lamp over the affected area.
 Abrasions or scratches will glow when the light is on it.
 There are no risks associated with the procedure.

 Avoid washing the area to be tested before the procedure.
 Avoid using makeup, perfume, and deodorant on the area that will be tested.
 The ingredients in some of these products can cause your skin to change color under the light.

 The examination will take place in a doctor’s or dermatologist’s office.
 The procedure is simple and does not take a long time.
 The doctor will ask you to remove clothing from the area that will be examined.
 The doctor will then darken the room and hold the Wood’s lamp a few inches away from your skin to examine it under the light.

-Normally, the light will look purple or violet and your skin will not fluoresce (glow) or show any spots or under the Wood’s lamp.
-Your skin will change color if you have a fungal or bacterial, as fungi and some bacteria naturally luminesce under ultraviolet light.
+Normally, the light will look purple or violet and your skin will not fluoresce (glow) or show any spots under the Wood’s lamp.
+Your skin will change color if you have a fungal or bacterial, as some fungi and some bacteria naturally luminesce under ultraviolet light.

 A room that is not dark enough, perfumes, makeup, and skin products can discolor your skin and cause a "false positive" or "false negative" result.
 The Wood’s lamp does not test for all fungal and bacterial infections.
-Therefore, you may have an infection even if results are negative.
+Therefore, you still may have an infection, even if results are negative.